 Bank obligations in which the Portfolios may invest include certificates of deposit, bankers' acceptances, and fixed time deposits.
 Certificates of deposit are negotiable certificates issued against funds deposited in a commercial bank for a definite period of time and earning a specified return.
 Bankers' acceptances are negotiable drafts or bills of exchange, normally drawn by an importer or exporter to pay for specific merchandise, which are "accepted" by a bank, meaning, in effect, that the bank unconditionally agrees to pay the face value of the instrument on maturity.
 Fixed time deposits are bank obligations payable at a stated maturity date and bearing interest at a fixed rate.
 Fixed time deposits may be withdrawn on demand by the investor, but may be subject to early withdrawal penalties which vary depending upon market conditions and the remaining maturity of the obligation.
-There are no contractual restrictions on the right to transfer a beneficial interest in a fixed time deposit to a third party, although there is no market for such deposits.
-A Portfolio may limit investments in fixed time deposits which: (1) are not subject to prepayment; or (2) provide for withdrawal penalties upon prepayment (other than overnight deposits).
+There are no contractual restrictions on the right to transfer a beneficial interest in a fixed time deposits which: (1) are not subject to prepayment; or (2) provide for withdrawal penalties upon prepayment (other than overnight deposits).
 Please refer to "Illiquid Investments" below for further discussion of regulatory considerations and constraints relating to investment liquidity.